telerik/fiddler-everywhere-docs/migration.md

     * (for Fiddler license holders) Open the [Fiddler Dashboard site](https://dashboard.getfiddler.com/login).

-1. Follow the **Sign In** link.
+1. Follow the **Sign In or Create a New Account** link.

 1. Enter your Fiddler account email or sign in with Google.

     >important To migrate successfully, create a new Telerik account (or use Google authentication) with the **same** email address used with your original Fiddler account.
+If you use a different email, the system will perceive you as a new user and you will not see your previous Fiddler data.

 1. Enter a password and account information in the account creation form.

+1. After confirmation, you will receive an email with an account activation link.

-1. Confirm and finalize your Telerik account creation through the received email activation link.
+1. Open the activation link to finalize your Telerik account creation

 Once the activation completes, You can immediately sign in and continue using your Fiddler product.